CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

 The programme consists of 100 ‘Guided Learning Hours’ and students who successfully complete this course will receive a qualification widely accepted.

-The certificate course is a Level 3 course with a credit value of 22 and accredited with CPCAB (Counselling and Psychotherapy Central Awarding Body) a UK awarding body approved by the Office of the Qualifications & Examinations Regulator (Ofqual).
+The certificate course is a Level 3 training accredited with CPCAB (Counselling and Psychotherapy Central Awarding Body) a UK awarding body approved by the Office of the Qualifications & Examinations Regulator (Ofqual).

 TUTORIALS AND LEARNING SUPPORT

 We pride ourselves in providing a supportive learning environment.
 There is a high ratio of staff to students and the training team is available for regular tutorials to discuss taught material and offer guidance for students needing extra help in their learning journey.
 A comprehensive student handbook outlining the course content, recommended reading, criteria and requirements is made available to each student.